AccuWeb Hosting vs. Namecheap

 Advantages of Namecheap

 Namecheap also provides solid domain registration services.
-If you’re new to the game, bundling your hosting and domain can streamline the whole process.
+If you’re new to the game, bundling your hosting and domain can streamline the process.

 Disadvantages of AccuWeb Hosting